elshnkhll/PseudoPen.com/README.md

 - Provides a text-based alternative to GUIs, useful for server management and network configuration.
 - Enables the creation of simple data tables, timelines, and organizational charts to explain data structures or relationships, especially valuable for legacy systems reliant on text interfaces.
 - Version control-friendly and integrate well with version control systems (e.g., Git), allowing for easy tracking of changes and collaboration between team members.
+- It is online, no need to download or istall anything.

 In sum, PseudoPen is ideal for anyone working in text-based environments or seeking accessible, low-resolution visuals.